FORESTRY Dac

 In addition to making GHG Statements about how they are attempting to remediate the effect of their emissions on the planet, GHG emitters are at the same time coming under pressure from supply chain partners, activist directors and shareholders, bankers, insurers, and the like to show they are taking emissions remediation seriously.
 Sometimes those pressures will require GHG statements be made.
 If so, they will be subject to the same constraints as GHG Statements that an emitter choses, or is required, to make, which are addressed below.

 Emitters can often choose whether to make GHG statements, e.g., for marketing (“green” sells).
 These are public statements.
 Increasingly, and at the same time, emitters are being required to make GHG statements in their financial reporting documents, and in market statements and offerings.
 These may be public or semi-public.
 As already noted, private GHG statements may be required by supply chain partners, bankers, or the like.
-But whether public, semi-public, or private, GHG statement cannot be misleading.
+But whether public, semi-public, or private, GHG statements cannot be misleading.

 The trend, already in some existing consumer protection and financial markets participation rules, is to penalise emitters who make express or implied GHG Statements about how their actions are helping the planet if that cannot be proved.
 This is and will be enforced by either statutory regulators or by private suit where breach of reporting, consumer protection and financial markets participation rules will be a necessary addition to any statement of claim.
 “Greenwashing” lawsuits are here and will increase.
 Emitters will find it increasingly difficult to treat awards against them as a management cost as non-monetary legislative penalties are tightened.